SparklePigBang/cunt-soul/README.md

 Value Ordering
 --------------

-The usual ordering of card values is `table`, `2`, `3`, ... `10`, `J`, `Q`, `K`, `A`.
+The usual ordering of card values is `2`, `3`, ... `10`, `J`, `Q`, `K`, `A`.
 However, some field card abilities affect this.
 In order to make this precise, there is the notion of an `ordering`.
 An ordering tells you for every card value which other values may normally be placed on it.
 (For mathematicians: an ordering is some strict partial-order.)
+Regardless of the ordering however, any card may be placed on `table`, and `joker` may be placed on any card.

+This ordering also affects runs played with `4`s: a run with a `4` must begin at `4` and proceed along the ordering of the values (ignoring `table` and `joker` of course); it must make at least two steps.
+As in the case with the usual ordering, if a run reaches a value that is maximal in the ordering (e.g. `A` in the usual ordering), it can continue with a value that is minimal in the ordering (e.g. `2` in the usual ordering).

 Field Abilities